LearnCodeWeb/multi-files-upload-and-image-resizer/README.md

 $upload->uploadFiles('files', 250, '', $rename, 100, '850', ['350','450']);
 ```

->For watermark you will use array and able to add image as a watermark or text.
+>For watermark you will use an array and be able to add the image as a watermark or text.

 ## With text below will be the parameters:
 ```php